monsoonmaelstrom/book2/book2.md

 “Never said it wasn’t,” he tosses back over his shoulder.

 I look for Lisette, and find her fiddling with the knot, but she’s actually close now, and I can’t help but sigh.
-I really hope I’m wrong, and I’m pretty sure I’m not.
+I really hope I’m wrong, but I’m pretty sure I’m not.

 ### 12 - It’s Called Freefall